-The Old Jerusalem Wall was built in the first half of the 16th century by Sultan Suleiman I. Construction continued in stages for several years, and each time the construction of one of the gates was completed, the Sultan made a dedication in his head.
+Sultan Suleiman I built the Old Jerusalem Wall in the first half of the 16th century.
+Construction continued in stages for several years, and each time the construction of one of the gates was completed, the Sultan made a dedication in his head.
 Each inscription also indicates the date of the inauguration of the gate, and as a result, we know that the Jaffa Gate was built in 1538.

 The gate was locked every evening and opened only the next day; similar to the rest of the gates of Old Jerusalem.
 Due to this, a khan (road hotel) near the gate was raised during the Ottoman period; for the use of the latecomers.
 The Gate was the first to be specially opened, even on the nights beginning in 1860; when the Russians built the Russian compound near the gate and exerted political pressure to allow pilgrims permanent access through it at any time to the churches in the Old City.